 Religious Liberty Advocacy

-The WEA Religious Liberty Commission (RLC) monitors the religious liberty situation in more than 100 nations, defending persecuted Christians, informing the global Church, challenging believers to pray and giving all possible assistance to those who are suffering.
-The RLC also makes fact finding trips and meets with governments and ambassadors speaking up for the suffering brothers and sisters.
-At the United Nations Human Rights Council, the RLC reports about the situation and arranges special hearings with Christians from countries under pressure.
+The WEA Religious Liberty Advocacy (RLA) monitors the religious liberty situation in more than 100 nations, defending persecuted Christians, informing the global Church, challenging believers to pray and giving all possible assistance to those who are suffering.
+The RLA also makes fact finding trips and meets with governments and ambassadors speaking up for the suffering brothers and sisters.
+At the United Nations Human Rights Council, the RLA reports about the situation and arranges special hearings with Christians from countries under pressure.

 Religious Freedom Research